 In addition to his commercial practice, Peter is often retained in difficult matters affecting the legal profession and the public.
 In A.B. v.
 C.D., he was appellate counsel for an intervenor in an appeal dealing with informed consent under the Infants Act in the context of transgender healthcare.
 He regularly acts for the Law Society of British Columbia both as discipline counsel and on appeal.
 He was appellate counsel for the LSBC in Walkom v LSBC, a case addressing important questions about statutory immunities and whether a duty of care is owed by the Law Society.

 Peter’s approach to counsel work reflects the influence of his mentors.
 After law school, Peter clerked for Chief Justice Lance Finch at the B.C.
-Court of Appeal, and then joined Nathanson, Schachter & Thompson LLP, where he has learned his craft from some of the province’s best trial and appellate counsel, Irwin G. Nathanson, Q.C., Stephen R. Schachter, Q.C., Murray A. Clemens, Q.C., and Geoffrey B. Gomery, Q.C. (now Mr. Justice Gomery).
+Court of Appeal, and then joined Nathanson, Schachter & Thompson LLP, where he has learned his craft from some of the province’s best trial and appellate counsel, Irwin G. Nathanson, K.C., Stephen R. Schachter, K.C., Murray A. Clemens, K.C., and Geoffrey B. Gomery, K.C. (now Mr. Justice Gomery).

-As a student of the law and conflict, Peter’s contributions to the law extend beyond the boardroom and courtroom.
+Peter’s contributions to the law extend beyond the boardroom and courtroom.
 For example, he is the editor of the Civil Appeal Handbook.
-He sits on the Board of Directors and Rules Committee for the Vancouver International Arbitration Center.
+He sits on the Board of Directors for the Vancouver International Arbitration Center.
 From 2015-2019, he was an adjunct professor at UBC Law teaching a course on the law of Restitution and Unjust Enrichment.